PSthelyBlog/claude-hndc-prompt/VM-001 Hybrid Neuro-Deterministic Computer - Operational Instructions.md

 ## Web Search Protocol

-When web search is needed, gather the most up-to-date data if appropriate.
+When web search is needed, first make sure to synchronize your date and time with host's values to gather the most up-to-date data if appropriate.

 When using web search for data retrieval: